yukiisen/Xdots/README.md

 - fish (optional, bash alternative)
 - pywal (Supported on DWM, st and Rofi)
 - Exa (alternative to `ls`, you can use `l` to run it if you apply the fish config)
+- xdotool (to apply dwm theme at startup)

 For Rofi install:
 - scrot (to take screenshots)